-Huddersfield Literature Festival is a celebration of poetry, prose and performance, spanning venues across the town and streamed online.
-Drawing audiences of 4,000 an counting each March, Huddersfield Literature Festival plays host to around 50 events, from in-conversations, talks and panel discussions to creative writing workshops, open mic nights and poetry slams.
+A celebration of poetry, prose and performance, spanning venues across the town and streamed online, the full programme will run 18 to 28 April 2024.
+Drawing audiences of 4,000 and counting each spring, Huddersfield Literature Festival – or HuddLitFest to its friends! – plays host to around 50 events, from in-conversations, talks and panel discussions to creative writing workshops, open mic nights and poetry slams.

 Established in 2006, the award-winning Huddersfield Literature Festival is well known for its inclusivity and accessibility.
 Many events are free or low cost, many have live subtitling by Stagetext for audiences who have hearing difficulties, and there are also autism-friendly events on offer.
 Huddersfield Literature Festival is known for its diversity, and works to specific goals in terms of representation for BAME, disability, gender, LGBTQ+, social class and age-groups across audiences, performers, volunteers, venues and management.
 The Festival also boasts a pretty amazing approval rating from audiences, ranging from 98% to 100% each year.